 - FREE registration for our standard content on the day

-- PREMIUM tickets which also give access to our most notable sessions on the day AND FOR A FULL 12 WEEKS AFTERWARDS
+- PREMIUM tickets which also gave access to our most notable sessions on the day AND FOR A FULL 12 WEEKS AFTERWARDS

-Connect provides a rare opportunity to learn from and celebrate great advertising and brand case studies from a variety of global markets.
-We bring you the very best debate into the state of our industry from three separate continents.
+Global excellence: Connect provides a rare opportunity to learn from and celebrate great advertising and brand case studies from a variety of global markets.
+We brought the very best debate into the state of our industry from three separate continents.

-Your ticket goes further with Connect, allowing you to tune in and and learn from our expert speakers whenever suits you over the course of three months.
+Flexibility: Tickets went further with Connect, allowing guests to tune in and and learn from our expert speakers whenever suited them over the course of three months.

 Everything depends on creativity